gitronald/IPtoCountry_archive/README.md

 As you might guess from the examples, IPv6 addresses are far more complex, and allow for far more possible combinations than IPv4.
 This is why they were built - to overcome the eventual exhaustion of available IPv4 addresses.
 Since that exhaustion hasn't happened yet, we will simply *ignore them*.

 ### Determining the Location of IP Addresses
-In order to figure out where an IP address is coming from, you need a recipe, or algorithm, for converting it.
-The first step in the conversion algorithm is to split your IP addresses into *octets*

-A formula for converting IP addresses to IP integer:

 #### Step 1 - Split IP address into four octets
 -------